magjac/graphviz-visual-editor/README.md

 ## Roadmap ##

+There are numerous cool features missing.
+They are or will be listed as [enhancement requests](https://github.com/magjac/graphviz-visual-editor/labels/enhancement) on [GitHub](https://github.com/magjac/graphviz-visual-editor).

+There is also a [project board](https://github.com/magjac/graphviz-visual-editor/projects/1) showing the short-term activities.

+The medium-term plan is:

 * Implement some of the nicest-to-have features, learn from that and rework the UI.
 * Provide documentation.
 * Open up for collaboration.